Joe Anderson (politician): Matters associated with David McElhinney

-Case against Chesterfield High School and spending by council lawyers
+Unfair dismissal case against Chesterfield High School and spending by council lawyers

-In April 2015, Anderson brought legal proceedings against Chesterfield High School, claiming he had been unfairly dismissed from his role as a 'social inclusion mentor', despite not having worked at the school for two years.
-It transpired that he had continued to receive an annual salary of £4,500 from the school during his working absence.
+In April 2015, Anderson brought legal proceedings against Chesterfield High School, claiming he had been unfairly dismissed from his role as a 'social inclusion mentor', despite having been on paid leave at £4,500 per annum for two years.
 Anderson lost part of his case at the first hearing and Chesterfield High school requested Anderson pay back a portion of the money he had received.
 The case attracted press attention when it was revealed Anderson had instructed Liverpool City Council lawyers to work on the case, while it was described as a private employment matter.
 The council had spent over £89,500 from public funds to support Anderson during the employment tribunal, according to information released following a Freedom of Information Act request.

-The employment tribunal found Anderson had been unfairly dismissed "because proper processes had not been followed" but that the schools' governors were "entitled to terminate his employment because the pupils were not getting any benefit".
+The employment tribunal found Anderson had been unfairly dismissed "because proper processes had not been followed", but that the schools' governors were "entitled to terminate his employment because the pupils were not getting any benefit".
 Anderson appealed that decision to the Employment Appeals Tribunal, however the appeal was dismissed.
-In summing up, Judge Serota said: “[Mr Anderson] was entitled to receive almost £80,000 per annum from Liverpool for his role as elected mayor, yet also procured a payment (albeit modest) from public funds for which he provided, and was not expected to provide any service.

-“It was, more likely, considered to be a reverse form for a zero hours contract, whereby the [school] was bound to make payment of salary but [Mr Anderson] was not bound to provide any services.

-“It is certainly fairly arguable that this arrangement may strike members of the public as constituting a misapplication of public monies.

-“I asked Mr Morgan (Mr Anderson’s counsel) on several occasions what benefits there might be that accrued to the [school] for the payments and for preserving [Mr Anderson’s] post for an indeterminate period.

-“The only answer that I received was that it gave ‘kudos’ to the school to be associated with the Mayor of Liverpool.”

 Arrest

-In December 2020, Anderson was one of five men arrested as part of an investigation into building and development contracts in Liverpool.
+In December 2020, Anderson was one of five men arrested as part of an investigation (Operation Aloft) into building and development contracts in Liverpool.
 He was subsequently suspended from the Labour Party.
 Also arrested was Derek Hatton, a former deputy leader of the council.
 On 10 December 2020, Anderson announced that he was temporarily stepping aside from his duties, but would not stand down as Mayor of Liverpool.

 On 31 December 2020, Anderson announced that he would not seek re-election as Mayor of Liverpool in the 2021 election, saying that "it would be in the best interests of the Labour Party to select a new candidate for the mayoral election".

+A House of Lords debate about Anderson's arrest in April 2024 including Michael Heseltine questioning the long and continuing investigation period.

+In March 2025, he was charged with bribery, misconduct in a public office and conspiracy to commit misconduct in a public office.